robot3498712/foosonic/readme.md

 * Focus on multiprocessing and speed / responsiveness.
 Memory footprint thus is rather high, but there won't be major problems with memory leaks.
 * There's very little error handling, and most exceptions will result in hanging processes.
 In such case, kill the process via task manager, and fix the issue.
 * prompt_toolkit/InquirerPy isn't perfect.
-As for console host on windows, default cmd works best, while conemu performed very poorly in my tests.
+As for console host on windows, default cmd (https://math.berkeley.edu/~serganov/ilyaz.org/software/fonts/) / Windows Terminal (Consolas) work best, while conemu performed very poorly in my tests.
 You may try turning off fuzzy prompts and simplifying in general.
 * [Special keys](https://python-prompt-toolkit.readthedocs.io/en/master/pages/advanced_topics/key_bindings.html#list-of-special-keys)